 17. Do you provide an extended warranty?

-Because we highly recommend NuVet vitamins & NuJoint, we will quadruple your warranty from 1 year to 4 years if you use these products.
+Because we highly recommend TLC dog food, NuVet vitamins, NuJoint, we will quadruple your warranty from 1 year to 4 years if you use these products with autoshipping.
 Dysplasia and other health defects is not only about genetics.
 It has as much to do with diet and proper antioxidants as anything else.

 NuVet is a powerful antioxidant that gives a tremendous boost to the immune system to prevent skin and coat problems, and creates a defense against over fifty major diseases, including hip and elbow dysplasia, and extending the life span of your dog.
 Please take time and CLICK HERE to read about NuVet.